ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

    - Ice and liquid runoff to the ocean

+   |

    Part or all of this two-way coupling can be turned off if desired.
    Note that the liquid runoff sent to the ocean consists of meltwater computed in the interior or at the base of the ice; surface liquid runoff is handled separately by CLM.

    |

+2. Using CISM with one or more ice sheets, with ice evolution turned off.

+   These compsets have ``CISM2%AIS-NOEVOLVE`` and/or ``CISM2%GRIS-NOEVOLVE`` in their compset long name.
+CISM is built into the system but it does very little.
+CISM serves two roles in the system in this configuration:

+   - Over the CISM domain(s) (typically Greenland and/or Antarctica), CISM dictates glacier areas and topographic elevations, overriding the values on CLM's surface dataset.
+CISM also dictates the elevation of non-glacier land units in its domain, and only in this domain does CLM downscale atmospheric fields to non-glacier land units.

+   - CISM provides the grid onto which SMB is downscaled.

+   |

+   It is also possible for a compset to have one or more ice sheets evolving and one or more ice sheets non-evolving.

+   |

 3. Using a stub glacier component (SGLC), completely avoiding the use of CISM.

-   These configurations have ``SGLC`` in the compset long name, and typically have ``Gs`` somewhere near the end of their alias.
-This is similar to (1), and CLM still computes ice sheet surface mass balance.
+   These configurations have ``SGLC`` in the compset long name.
+This is similar to (2), and CLM still computes ice sheet surface mass balance.
 However:

    - Glacier areas and elevations are taken entirely from CLM's surface dataset, and CLM